lipupini/lipupini/README.md

 rm -r collection/example
 ```

-6) Sally's collection should now be viewable at http://localhost:4000/@sally
+6) Your collection should now be viewable at http://localhost:4000/@sally

 In addition to copying or symlinking, see [collection/README.md#vision](collection/README.md#vision) for ideas on other ways to keep these directories in sync.